dodona-edu/dolos/README.md

 Plagiarism detection for computer programming assignments.

-Right now, C#, Haskell, Java, JavaScript and Python are officially supported.
+Right now, C#, Java, JavaScript and Python are officially supported.
 Additional languages for which a [tree-sitter grammar](https://yarnpkg.com/en/packages?q=tree-sitter-) is available might also work.

 ## How does Dolos work?